Between Takayama and Hirayu.

 |1968||opened to the public.|

-飛騨大鍾乳洞 (Hida dai-shonyudo) is the highest show cave of Japan, located 900 m above sea level.
+飛騨大鍾乳洞 (Hida dai-shonyudo, Hida Great Limestone Cave) is the highest show cave of Japan, located 900 m above sea level.
 It is famous for its huge amount of helictites.
 This cave is extremely user-friendly, as it has actually three exits, so whenever you are overwhelmed or annoyed by the tour you can take the next exit and leave.
+We have no idea if the cave is actually that worse, we guess everybody should be able to make the 30 minutes.
+The pictures of the cave look great, except for the coloured light that is.